Brian Sterling-Vete: Author

 2017, 26 October, Sterling published the book: The Bullworker 90 Course.
 It is a 90-day/12-week strength and bodybuilding course using the Bullworker, the Steel Bow, and the Iso-Bow exercise devices.
 The course incorporates both isometric and isotonic exercises.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with Helen Renee Wuorio.

 2017, 12 December, Sterling re-published the book: The Tuxedo Warrior.
 This the re-published biography of cult movie-maker Cliff Twemlow, which includes an extended prologue and epilogue section by Sterling.
 The book is published through MajorVision Ltd.

 2017, 12 December, Sterling re-published the book: The Pike.
 This is a horror novel written by cult movie-maker Cliff Twemlow, which includes an extended prologue and epilogue section by Sterling.
 The book is published through MajorVision Ltd.

 2017, 27 December, Sterling re-published the book: The Beast of Kane.
 This is a horror novel written by cult movie-maker Cliff Twemlow, which includes an extended prologue and epilogue section by Sterling.
 The book is published through MajorVision Ltd.

 2017, 27 December, Sterling published the book: Workout at Work.
 It is about how to exercise while at work in a typical office environment over the course of an average working day, without a gym or gym equipment.
 The exercises are based on the isometric system.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with Helen Renee Wuorio.

 2018, 26 March, Sterling published the book: Being American Married to a Brit: An Amusing Guide for Anglo-American Couples Divided by a Common Language and Culture.
-The book is about life, culture, and language in the UK and USA focussing on the humorous and interesting similarities, the differences.
+The book is about life, culture, and language in the UK and USA, focussing on the humorous and interesting similarities, the differences.
 It is co-authored with Helen Renee Wuorio.

 2018, 17 April, Sterling published the book: Paranormal Investigation: The Black Book of Scientific Ghost Hunting and How to Investigate Paranormal Phenomena.
 The book is about how to approach investigating paranormal phenomena from a scientific perspective and using scientific methodology.
-It described in detail the suggested best-practice approach to paranormal investigation in a step-by-step way.
+It thoroughly described the suggested best-practice approach to paranormal investigation using a step-by-step guide.
 It includes several example cases of paranormal activity and research that Sterling has been involved in.
 Sterling also extensively covers the UFO/UAP/USO phenomena and features all the data recording during the famous Redwood Falls MN UFO incident of 2017 in which he was involved.
 It also covers other UFO incidents and research Sterling has been involved with.
 It is co-authored with Helen Renee Wuorio.